deepstne/website/pages/vote.md

 * Additional permissions for voter-exclusive PocketPics

 <span class="survival">Survival</span> perks:
-* Increase home count limit
+* Increased home count limit

 ## How does it work?
 When you submit a vote for us, the server listing website will ask you to submit a username to send rewards to.
 The network is able to detect the username you submitted, and we automatically give you the "Voter" title in-game.
 This allows you to access the perks mentioned above.